guisoni/CAPSTONE-project/README.md

 ## Final Comments

-Thanks to all the Udacity team for this great course.
+Thanks to all the Udacity team for this great course, I have learned a lot.
+Please, leave comments if you like this program and give sugestions for further improvements.